(BYND), Edison International (NYSE:EIX) - Why Beyond Meat Is Trading Way Above Its $160 Offering Price

 Trading Above Offering Price

-Even after the big sell-off on Thursday following the pricing news, Beyond shares were still hovering around $180 in early trading, about 12.% percent above the offering price.
+Even after the big sell-off, Beyond shares were still hovering around $177, about 12% percent above the offering price.
 Typically, stocks initially trade in-line with the offering price in the case of secondary offerings as large as Beyond Meat’s.
-However, Benzinga PreMarket Prep co-host Dennis Dick said Thursday that traders shouldn’t necessarily expect Beyond Meat to close that gap down to $160.
+However, Benzinga PreMarket Prep co-host Dennis Dick said on Thursday's show that traders shouldn’t necessarily expect Beyond Meat to close that gap down to $160.

 “Typically these things like to pull down to the secondary pricing.
 I'm not sure that's going to happen in this case because they are so many factors involved,” Dick said.